 It’s easy to decide when to visit Delhi!
 The city is the kind of holiday destination you definitely want to visit in the shoulder seasons, spring and fall.
 Spring (February – March) is sunny and pleasant without getting too hot.
 Fall (September – December) is similarly lovely!

-Still, most of the year is warm and full of sunshine.
-Tourists travel to Delhi anytime between October and March, when all the heavy rains are gone and the land is lush and beautiful.
+Still, most of the year is very hot and full of sunshine.
+Tourists travel to Delhi anytime between October and March, when all the heavy rains are gone, temperatures are milder, and the land is lush and beautiful.